 Judy ended her abuse by scalding two stepbrothers with hot grease, and beating her parents.
 A Judge sentenced her to 60 days in jail.

 Judias Welty did not go home after her release.
 She finished high school in a reformatory, graduating in 1959.

-After high school, Judy worked as a nurse’s aide in Roswell.
-On March 30, 1961 she gave birth to an illegitimate son, Michael.
+After high school, Judy worked as a nurse’s aide in Roswell, using the name “Anna Schultz.”
+On March 30, 1961 she gave birth to an illegitimate son, Michael Schultz.

 Air Force Sergeant James Goodyear married Judy and adopted Michael in 1961.
 James Goodyear, Junior was born in 1966.
 Daughter Kimberly was born in 1967, after the family moved to Orlando, Florida.
 Judy opened Conway Acres Child Care Center in Florida, with James listed as co-owner.

 Judy Goodyear might have been happy until James returned to Florida after a year in Vietnam.
 However, three months after returning to Florida, James got sick and seemed to die of natural causes.

 The widow received $95,000 from James Goodyear’s death: $33,000 from life insurance and $62,000 from the Veterans Administration.
 Judy would have gotten away with her husband’s murder, but her greed was stimulated by easy money.

 Judy collected an additional $90,000 from a house fire, a few months after her husband’s death.
 Her payment was increased, because she claimed 150 bottles of Chanel perfume were destroyed in the fire.

 Judy met Bobby Joe Morris in 1971, and moved to Pensacola, Florida.
 She placed her son Michael Goodyear in foster care, because his academic and disciplinary problems annoyed her.